SeanJan0/Advent2022/README.md

 # Advent of Code 2022

 ### First time doing advent of code.
-I'm attempting to solve each day with a different language, starting with popular and universal languages and hopefully ending with something unusual.
+I'm attempting to solve each day with a different language, starting with popular and universal languages and hopefully ending with something unusual

 <br/>